hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 watch.
 That is my own experience.
 I see it myself, and it immediately throws my Chitta into a wave, taking the form of anger.
 Allow not that to come.
-If you cannot prevent that, you are nothing; if you can, you have Vairâgya.
+If you cannot prevent that, you are nothing; if you can, you have Vairāgya.
 Again, the experience of the worldly-minded teaches us that sense-enjoyments are the highest ideal.
 These are tremendous temptations.
 To deny them, and not allow the mind to come to a wave form with regard to them, is renunciation; to control the twofold motive